MRKISS Library

 your_program : your_program.f90 $(MRKISS_STATIC_LIB_FILE) $(FC) $(FFLAGS) $^ $(MRKISS_STATIC_LIB_FILE) -o $@

-A rule to make a static library is included in include.mk
+A rule to make a static library is included in include.mk.
+You can build it with the target clean_mrkiss_lib, or by using $(MRKISS_SHARED_LIB_FILE) as a

 dependency in your build rule.
 As the options to link to a shared library differ wildly across platforms and compilers/linkers, I don't provide an example of